Ramdev: Patanjali Yogpeeth

 Patanjali Yogpeeth is an institute founded for the promotion and practice of Yoga and Ayurveda.
 It has two Indian campuses, Patanjali Yogpeeth I and Patanjali Yogpeeth II in Haridwar, Uttarakhand.
 Other locations include UK, US, Nepal, Canada and Mauritius.
-Ramdev is the Vice-Chancellor of the Patanjali Yogpeeth.
-In 2006, Ramdev established a registered charity in the UK known as the Patanjali Yog Peeth (UK) Trust, which had the stated objective of supporting Patanjali Yogpeeth (India) through the promotion of Ayurveda and pranayama yoga in the UK.
+Baba Ramdev is the Vice-Chancellor of the Patanjali Yogpeeth.
+In 2006, Baba Ramdev established a registered charity in the UK known as the Patanjali Yog Peeth (UK) Trust, which had the stated objective of supporting Patanjali Yogpeeth (India) through the promotion of Ayurveda and pranayama yoga in the UK.
 To extend Patanjali Yogpeeth, he also acquired the Scottish island of Little Cumbrae.
-In 2012, Ramdev established the Divya Yog Pharmacy in Haridwar.
+In 2012, Baba Ramdev established the Divya Yog Pharmacy in Haridwar.

 In 2017, the Income Tax Appellate Tribunal (ITAT) through its Delhi bench gave tax exempt status to Patanjali Yogpeeth.

-In March 2018, 92 scholars of various different castes and backgrounds were initiated by Ramdev as sanyasis, or renunciants, at the Patanjali Yogpeeth in Haridwar.
-In 2022, Ramdev announced that sanyasis will serve as trustees of the Patanjali Yogpeeth and Divya Yoga Mandir.
-The sanyasis initiated by Ramdev studied Hindu scriptures for at least seven years at Patanjali Yogpeeth and a number of them have advanced degrees from universities.
+In March 2018, 92 scholars of various different castes and backgrounds were initiated by Baba Ramdev as sanyasis, or renunciants, at the Patanjali Yogpeeth in Haridwar.
+In 2022, Baba Ramdev announced that sanyasis will serve as trustees of the Patanjali Yogpeeth and Divya Yoga Mandir.
+The sanyasis initiated by Baba Ramdev studied Hindu scriptures for at least seven years at Patanjali Yogpeeth and a number of them have advanced degrees from universities.

 Social and political activities

 Social engagement

-In 2006, Ramdev was invited by Kofi Annan to deliver a lecture on poverty alleviation at a United Nations conference.
+In 2006, Baba Ramdev was invited by Kofi Annan to deliver a lecture on poverty alleviation at a United Nations conference.
 In October 2014, he was one of the nine personalities invited by the Prime Minister Modi to participate and promote the message of cleanliness when Swachh Bharat Mission was launched.

 Bharat Swabhiman

 In 2010, Ramdev announced plans to form a political party.
-In 2011, he stated that he did not have political ambitions, and instead of forming a political party, would focus on fighting against nationwide corruption.
+In 2011, he stated that he did not have political ambitions, and instead of forming a political party, he would focus on fighting against nationwide corruption.
 In 2014, Ramdev announced that Bharat Swabhiman would contest some constituencies in the general election of that year and form alliances with some other parties.
-It was at this time that he voiced his support for Narendra Modi to become the next Prime Minister of India, and signed nine pledges with BJP leaders on institutional and cultural reforms.
+It was at this time that he voiced his support for Narendra Modi to become the next Prime Minister of India, and he signed nine pledges with BJP leaders on institutional and cultural reforms.
 The Gujarat High Court allowed the Trust to hold yoga camps in 2014 as long as the camps were not political in nature.

 In 2014, the Bharat Swabhiman Trust, Divya Yog Mandir Trust, and Patanjali Yogpeeth Trust were under scrutiny by the ECI for allegedly funding election expenses for political parties.